Daniel-Cop/groove_yard/README.md

 - GetCoordinateSubscriber: Listen to the AddressRegistrationEvent to get the user address, find his coordinates and pass them into the user info.
 - HashUSerPasswordSubscriber: Listen to the prePersist event to hash the user's password when they register.
 - UserNotifierSubscriber: Listen to the ItemToSellEvent in order to send a notification email to users who have the same album in their wish list within 50 km of the seller.

+### Services

+- CoordinateApi: The getCoordinate method takes an instance of the Address entity and returns, by help of the API 'Nominatim', an array with latitude and longitude.
+- DistanceCalculator: Contains the getBoundingBox method which takes an instance of the Address entity and a radius in kilometers to returns a bounding box, i.e. a maximum and a minimum in longitude and latitude around the given address of the requested range.

 ## Known issiue